 Interesting Facts About Niagara Falls

-- Niagara Falls is the collective name for three waterfalls — the Horseshoe Falls, the Bridal Veil Falls and the American Falls — that overlap the international borders of Canada and the United States.
+- Niagara Falls is the collective name for three waterfalls’ the Horseshoe Falls, the Bridal Veil Falls and the American Falls which overlap Canada’s and the United States international borders.

 These Are Some Most Interesting Facts About Niagara Falls

 Our Social Media Links :